FREQUENTLY ASKED CHALK PAINTING QUESTIONS | CHALK/MINERAL PAINT FAQ | WHAT YOU NEED TO KNOW ABOUT CHALK PAINTING

 6. Do I have to sand before painting?

 The quick answer is NO. However, it’s not quite that simple.
-The awesome thing about chalk paint, is that you don’t have to sand (or strip or prime) before painting.
+The awesome thing about chalk paint (this goes for the trademarked version, other pre-mixed versions, and paint mixed with BB Frösch) is that you don’t have to sand (or strip or prime) before painting.
 However, you do need to, at a minimum, clean your piece well.
 This is especially important for cabinets.
 We do recommend sanding any surfaces that have peeling or chipping paint.
 You don’t have to sand all the way through to the underlying surface, but sand to at least smooth.

 7. How much paint/How many coats will my project require?